 For more examples, check out The Fine Art of Small Talk

-What other ways do you recommend for how to make small talk?
-Leave your thoughts in the comments below!
+What other ways do you recommend to learn how to make small talk?
+Connect with me on LinkedIn and let me know!

 Want to help contribute to future articles?
 Have data-backed and tactical advice to share?
 I’d love to hear from you!

 We have over 60,000 monthly readers that would love to see it!
 Contact us and let's discuss your ideas!